borderzero/terraform-examples/01_basic/README.md

 2. Terraform tooling (if you don't already have it) here is [Hashicorp Installation Guide](https://learn.hashicorp.com/tutorials/terraform/install-cli)

+3. Border0 cli tool (if you don't already have it) here is [Border0 Quick-Start Guide](https://docs.border0.com/docs/quick-start)

 #### 1. Clone this repo:
 ```
 git clone https://github.com/borderzero/terraform-examples.git